shadow7692/5-HT/content/_index.md

 <n2>The Blueprint</n2>
 ### Protocol

-In the realm of daily life and the ever-changing quest for efficiency, it’s crucial to maintain a routine.
-This routine is a dynamic entity, always updating as we uncover new information and make fresh discoveries.
-As I pursue this knowledge, I have created the most optimal sequences for each of the relevant aspects of my daily routine called *protocols*.
+In the quest for efficiency, it’s crucial to maintain a dynamic routine.
+As I pursue new knowledge, I have created the most optimal sequences for each of the relevant aspects of my daily routine called *protocols*.
 Now, let’s take a look at its current state.

 {{<figure class="figure" src="/protocol_230928.png" caption="Last updated 21 September, 2023.">}}